RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 - **Vendor collections**: Created automatically by the app, every product within a linked vendor collection receives a vote when their linked choice is selected.
 - **All variants of the same product at once**: All variants of a product get upvoted at once when their linked choice is selected.
 Note: A special setting called `Use top-level product` in [Quiz Settings](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-settings) needs to be active for this option to appear in the Link Products section.

+!!! warning

-`❗Warning: If a product variant is linked to choice "A" (via the Link Products tab) and a collection of products that contain this product variant is also linked to choice "A" (via the Link Collections tab), then this product variant will receive 2 votes from the same choice.`
+    If a product variant is linked to choice "A" (via the Link Products tab) and a collection of products that contain this product variant is also linked to choice "A" (via the Link Collections tab), then this product variant will receive **2 votes from the same choice**.`

 ### Exclusion
 Use the `exclude` field of the [Link Products](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) or [Link Collections](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) tab to remove certain products or collections from the recommendations, useful for items with allergens or sensitive ingredients.

 ![how to recommend products exclusion](/images/how to recommend products exclusion.png)

+!!! warning

-`❗Warning: Once a product is excluded in a choice it will never show as a recommendation, even if it's upvoted in another choice earlier/later in the quiz.`
+    Once a product is excluded in a choice it will **never show** as a recommendation, even if it's upvoted in another choice earlier/later in the quiz.

 ## Recommending the Right Products